EME 810

 Community Solar Case Studies

-As of 2020, Community Solar is now authorized in 19 states and Washington, D.C.
+As of 2023, Community Solar is now authorized in 24 states, Puerto Rico and Washington, D.C. (see map below).
 There are companies that specialize in community solar that would arrange deals with farmers to lease portions of their land to build solar projects.
 As this segment of the solar industry expands, farmers (and landowners in general) may take advantage of this new revenue stream.
 In addition to generating local revenue, solar projects help states make progress toward their clean energy and sustainability goals [Gahl, 2020].

 Browse through this report to learn about several representative community solar case studies across the country: